-Maria Sit is a partner in the firm’s Hong Kong office.
-She is the Asia head and global co-leader of Dechert’s White Collar, Compliance and Investigations practice.
+The Managing Partner of Dechert's Hong Kong office, Maria Sit is the Asia head and global co-leader of the firm’s White Collar, Compliance and Investigations practice.
 She is a former in-house counsel at the Securities and Futures Commission of Hong Kong.

 Ms. Sit has expertise in handling joint investigations by a range of regulatory bodies, both in Asia and elsewhere.
 These include the U.S. Treasury Department’s Office of Foreign Assets Control, the U.S. Commerce Department’s Bureau of Industry and Security, U.S. Department of Justice, China Securities Regulatory Commission, Securities & Futures Commission of Hong Kong, Hong Kong Monetary Authority, the Commercial Crime Bureau of Hong Kong, the Hong Kong Independent Commission Against Corruption, Monetary Authority of Singapore and Financial Supervisory Commission (Taiwan).

 Ms. Sit has built her career as a litigator with two decades of experience focusing on complex commercial litigation and has a notable track record representing clients in a broad variety of high-profile cases in China, Hong Kong, Taiwan, and other jurisdictions around the world including the United Kingdom, the Cayman Islands, the British Virgin Islands and Bermuda.